 Backache is one of the most common health problems in the United States.
 Its severity depends on multiple factors, and so do its causes.
 It can occur at any age due to some accident, lifting weight, a sudden fall, or degenerative changes in old age.
 It can also develop over time due to some inner inflammatory disorder.

-There are different kinds of back pains depending on their symptoms which include:
+There are different kinds of chronic back pains depending on their symptoms which include:

 - Shooting pain while bending and lifting